kellyav/bike_bank_transactions/README.md

 - **buyer_register**

-This script controls the possible errors in the insertion of this person's data.
+This script controls the possible errors in the insertion of a buyer's data.
 It also inserts those errors into the errors table.